 Laura Choate Resilience Award Nominations

-The Laura Choate Resilience Award will be presented at the 2017 Oklahoma Kids Count Fall Forum, sponsored by the Oklahoma Institute for Child Advocacy (OICA) and Sunbeam Family Services.
+The Laura Choate Resilience Award is presented at the Oklahoma Fall Forum each year and sponsored by the Oklahoma Institute for Child Advocacy (OICA).

-The award was created to celebrate individuals who have been significantly impacted by adverse childhood experiences but have overcome obstacles, made a lasting contribution to the lives of young people, exhibit bravery, demonstrate dedication to fostering resilience in youth and and inspire resilience in youth by exhibiting the characteristics of the “7 Cs of Resilience:”
+The award was created to celebrate individuals who have been significantly impacted by adverse childhood experiences but have overcome obstacles, made a lasting contribution to the lives of young people, exhibit bravery, demonstrate dedication to fostering resilience in youth and inspire resilience in youth by exhibiting the characteristics of the “7 Cs of Resilience:”

 - Competence: Taking notice of what young people are doing right and giving them opportunities to develop important skills.